Kiifaa/BRG-27-Labs/README.md

 - For a home user printing fewer pages, the cost difference would be smaller.
 - Other factors include print speed, reliability, and maintenance.
 - For large organisations, cost per page and durability are important.

+# Lab 2b-1 – Cloud Web Server Deployment with Amazon EC2

+## Part 1: EC2 Instance Setup

+Launched a free-tier Ubuntu EC2 instance and configured the security group to allow SSH (port 22) and HTTP (port 80).
+Downloaded the key pair for secure access.

+![img]

+## Part 2: SSH Access and Apache Installation

+Connected to the EC2 instance using SSH with the `.pem` key.
+Updated packages and installed Apache using:

+sudo apt update
+sudo apt install apache2

+Verified the web server by accessing the public IP address in a browser.

+![img]

+## Part 3: Editing index.html and Hosting Files

+Edited `/var/www/html/index.html` to create a custom web page.
+Downloaded a file using `wget` and copied it to the web directory using `sudo cp`.
+Added a hyperlink in the HTML file to access the file from a browser.

+![img]

+## Part 4: Budget Monitoring

+Checked the AWS billing dashboard and reviewed cost monitoring to avoid unexpected charges.

+![img]

+## Reflection

+- Cloud deployment is faster and easier compared to local setup.
+- Apache serves files from the web directory and can be accessed via public IP.
+- File permissions are important for accessing files correctly.
+- Leaving instances running may result in additional costs.
+- DNS resolves domain names globally, while `/etc/hosts` is local.